-WATCH: Why the Real Debate at Christmas is White vs Multi-Colored Lights
+The Real Christmas Debate: White vs Multi-Colored Lights

-While seemingly just a matter of personal preference, it's a question that has caused strife between family members since multi-colored lights were invented back in 1882.
-The holidays are full of wonder and joy, sure, but they are also filled with endless to-do lists and jam-packed calendars and the specter of family coming and expecting a Christmas to remember.
-The last thing anyone needs is a family fight over the color of Christmas lights, causing discord in the family around the already stressful holidays.
+While seemingly just a matter of personal preference, it's a question that has caused strife between family members since the invention of multi-colored lights in 1882.
+The holidays are full of wonder and joy, with endless to-do lists, jam-packed calendars, and family coming who expect a Christmas to remember.
+The last thing anyone needs is a family fight over the color of Christmas lights, causing extra friction in an already stressful time of the year.

-While the debate over colored vs white lights may seem trivial in the grand scheme of things, fights can pop up year after year as the old arguments spring up as people defend their visions, frequently drawing from their own childhood memories.
-Mothers, fathers, husbands, wives, and children all weigh in on what color lights they want to illuminate their Christmas.
-It's a debate that has been waged for years, with no end in sight (and USA Today has the tweets to prove it).
+While the debate over multi-colored or white lights may seem trivial in the grand scheme of things, fights pop up yearly as this argument causes people to defend their visions, frequently drawing from their childhood memories.
+Mothers, fathers, husbands, wives, and children weigh in on what color lights they want to illuminate their Christmas.
+It's a debate waged for years, with no end in sight (and USA Today has the tweets to prove it).

-To help settle some disputes, here are some of the pros and cons of white lights vs colored lights:
+To help settle some disputes, here are some of the pros of white lights and multi-colored lights:

-White lights provide a blank canvas, they complement any décor, create a unified look, and are perfect for highlighting greenery, ornaments, and letting the more colorful decorations take center stage.
+White lights provide a blank canvas.
+They complement any decor, create a unified look, and are perfect for highlighting greenery or ornaments and letting the more colorful decorations take center stage.
 They also add a sophisticated ambiance to a room, setting it aglow in a cool, peaceful light.

-As for colored lights, they are sparkling good fun that scream holiday party and instantly transform a room from drab into festive.
+As for multi-colored lights, the sparkling, fun scenery invites visions of the holidays and instantly transforms a room from ordinary into a festive holiday environment.
 As the website Jezebel put it, "There's just something a little magical about bringing a big, riotous burst of color to a random corner of your living room."
-Colored lights are so vibrant that they could decorate a tree on their own, no ornaments required (although who would want that?)
+Colored lights are so vibrant that they could decorate a tree independently.
+No ornaments required—although who would want that?

 As for which is more popular?
 Georgia's Christmas Lights Etc reported to the New York Times that 70 percent of the lights they sell are white.
-That doesn't mean the majority are right, though.
+That doesn't mean it's the majority, though.
 When it comes to Christmas, follow your heart.
 If your family disagrees with your vision, consider alternating between colored and white lights each year.

-Now that the lights question is settled, you can start arguing about the eggnog recipe.
+Now that you've settled the question of the lights, you can start arguing about the eggnog recipe.